gamer-project/gamer/doc/wiki/Installation:-Configure.py.md

         success = False
     ...

-    if not success: raise BaseException(BCOLOR.FAIL+"The above validation failed."+BCOLOR.ENDC) return
+    if not success: raise BaseException("The above validation failed.") return
 ```
 * `warning()`